elemel/blog/2018/09/03/README.md

 - and a smoothstepped blend of both in between.

 Speaking of smoothstepping,
-Unity's smoothstep function doesn't do what I assumed.
+Unity's smoothstep doesn't do what I assumed.
 That was easy to fix.
 At this point, the algorithm finally yielded a mesh with both smooth and sharp features.
 There are visual artifacts of facets and cuts where more sampling is required.